nourddine-benyahya/webserv/README.md

 # About This Program

-This program was developed by the **Abdeellah, Anas and Nourddin** and covers multiple key aspects of network programming, including:
+This program was developed by the **Abdellah, Anas and Nourddin** and covers multiple key aspects of network programming, including:
 - HTTP request and response handling
 - Multiplexed I/O operations
 - File upload and deletion